tejinc/gstreamer_challenge/README.md

 3. outputs to mp4 file

 We expect you to have challenges with the following elements in a pipeline:
-- qtdemux
+- qtdemux -- Demuxes a .mov file into raw or compressed audio and/or video streams. -- https://gstreamer.freedesktop.org/documentation/isomp4/qtdemux.html?gi-language=c
-- nvstreammux
+- nvstreammux --The Gst-nvstreammux plugin forms a batch of frames from multiple input sources. --a= https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_plugin_gst-nvstreammux.html
-- nvinfer
+- nvinfer --
 - nvtracker
 - nvosd